Julian17072002/SWP_Projekt_5A/README.md

 You can either call up the program in the Eclipse console or in the command line

+A MySQL development environment is also required so that the entered values can be saved in a database so that graphics etc. can also be created from the saved values.

 ## Contact

 If you have any questions about this project, please feel free to contact us.